From French

 But did you know that cured charcuterie, such as Italian salami and prosciutto, are not cooked?

-This curing process prevents the growth of harmful bacteria and increases the shelf life of the meat, and makes it safe to eat.
+This curing process prevents the growth of harmful bacteria, increases the shelf life of the meat, and makes it safe to eat.

 However, it’s still important to handle and store cured meats properly to prevent the growth of harmful bacteria.
 Cured meats should be stored at the appropriate temperature and consumed within a certain timeframe to ensure their safety and quality.